Safe Mode

 https://my-website.com/?fl_builder&fl_builder_ui&safemode

-The [fl-safe] shortcode allows you to use code known to conflict with Beaver Builder or break the Beaver Builder user-interface (UI).
-While the Beaver Builder editor is active on a page or post, any code wrapped within the shortcode [fl-safe] will not render.
-When published, the page is automatically refreshed.
+shortcode enables you to include code that might conflict with Beaver Builder or disrupt its user interface (UI).
+When the Beaver Builder editor is active on a page or post, any code wrapped within the [fl-safe] shortcode will not render.
+Once published, the page is automatically refreshed.

 [fl-safe]